ittner/newslinkrss/README.md

 newslinkrss generates RSS feeds from generic sites that do not provide their own.
-This is done by loading a given URL and collecting all links that matches a pattern (given as a regular expression) to gather the relevant information.
+This is done by loading a given URL and collecting all links that matches a pattern, given as a regular expression, to gather the relevant information.

 The results are printed as a RSS feed to stdout or, optionally, to a file.
 The